Defying Donald Trump’s Kleptocracy: Chris Hedges

 If, however, we suffer another catastrophic domestic terrorist attack or launch a new war, the political space to examine and prosecute Trump and remove him from office will disappear.
 The rhetoric from the Oval Office will become bloodcurdling.
 The security and surveillance state will go into hyperdrive.
 Any dissent, including mere criticism of the president, will be attacked as helping our enemies.
 Trump and his kleptocrats, under the familiar cover of national security and war, will transform huge sums of government money into personal assets.

 The Trump transition team is busy anointing its coterie of kleptocrats.
-The appointment of Betsy DeVos (from a family with a net worth of $5.1 billion) to become secretary of education means she will oversee the more than $70 billion spent annually on the Department of Education.
-DeVos—who is the sister of Eric Prince, who founded the notorious private security firm Blackwater Worldwide—has no direct experience as an educator.
+The appointment of Betsy DeVos (from a family with a net worth in excess of $5 billion) to become secretary of education means she will oversee the more than $70 billion spent annually on the Department of Education.
+DeVos—the sister of Eric Prince, who founded the notorious private security firm Blackwater Worldwide—has no direct experience as an educator.
 She promoted a series of for-profit charter schools in Michigan that make money but have had dismal academic results.
 She sees vouchers as an effective tool to funnel government money into schools run by the Christian right.
 Her goal is to indoctrinate, not educate.
 She calls education reform a way to “advance God’s kingdom.”
 Trump has already proposed using $20 billion of the department’s budget for vouchers.
 The American system of public education, already crippled by funding cuts, will be destroyed if Trump and DeVos succeed.

 The Veterans Administration spends $152.7 billion a year on veterans’ benefits that include general health care and treatment in VA hospitals.
 Last week Trump publicly weighed allowing veterans to use the for-profit health care system.
 Cleveland Clinic CEO Toby Cosgrove (annual salary $2.3 million) is one of the front-runners to head the VA.